alexeyqu/devpost-corpus/README.md

 ## About the corpus

 Data is stored in SQLite database (planning to switch to Redis) and is crawled with Scrapy framework.
-Project descriptions in corpus are splitted by sentences, tokenized and have POS-tags (currently only English descriptions) where appliable.
+Project descriptions in corpus are splitted by sentences, tokenized and (currently only English descriptions) have POS-tags where appliable ([Penn Treebank POS Tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)), tokenization data is stored in the SQLite database too.

 Currently (as of 11 Oct 2018) there are 99665 project pages, 11171 of them are marked as winners.